khongtrunght/lgtm/docs/GUIDE.md

 Any Linux distribution, and macOS; arm64 and x86_64.
-The Linux build is statically linked, so there is no libc to match and no distribution to be right about — this is the path on Debian, Ubuntu, Fedora, Alpine, openSUSE and anything else without an entry below.
-The script needs no sudo — one binary goes in `~/.local/bin` — and it will not install over a copy something else manages.
+The Linux build is statically linked, so there is no libc to match and no distribution to be right about.
+This is the path on Debian, Ubuntu, Fedora, Alpine, openSUSE and anything else without an entry below.
+The script needs no sudo (one binary goes in `~/.local/bin`) and it will not install over a copy something else manages.
 It verifies every download against the `SHA256SUMS` published in the same release and stops on a mismatch.